A Doust Plumbing Product Email us Tel: (08) 9249 7039

 What are the guarantees on the RainWatch Filter?

-We at Doust Plumbing Products have built our reputation on quality.
 Our new RainWatch Filter is proudly made in Australia from high-quality impact acrylic materials and is fully backed by our own 5-year no-nonsense guarantee as well as Australian consumer guarantees.
 View the RainWatch Rain Water Tank Filter guarantee here.

 Can I attach RainWatch filtered water to my household utilities?